The reaction to having a woman in a condom ad is exactly why we need women in condom ads.

 That’s what makes commercials like this one for Common Day condoms so important.
-Produced for social media in April but only going viral this week, it’s surprisingly sweet, with messages that are very powerful in their simplicity.
+Produced for social media in April but only going viral this week, it’s surprisingly sweet, with messages that are simple but powerful.
 So why is it so disliked?

 Here’s my translation of the captions:

 How can a woman buy condoms you ask?

 At pharmacies, convenience stores, over the internet, and at sex shops.